yendrrek/assessment/README.md

 Listen 8082
 ```

+A separate css reset file is used, taken from https://meyerweb.com/eric/tools/css/reset/reset.css

 ### TESTING THE SYSTEM

 Click 'Generate event file' button to randomly create a file on your server with event entries.